-- 1. Writing prompt: Imagine that you are Ritchie Valens, and that you have been able to read about the success of your recording of "La Bamba" and its influence on Rock and Roll.
+- 1. Writing Prompt: Describe how Ritchie Valens merged Rock and Roll with traditional Mexican music. - 2.
+Writing prompt: Imagine that you are Ritchie Valens, and that you have been able to read about the success of your recording of "La Bamba" and its influence on Rock and Roll.
 Write a journal entry in which you describe your reaction to the success of the song.
 Are you surprised?
 Is this something you set out to do?
 How do you feel about being thought of in this way?
-Be sure to make specific reference to sources discussed in this lesson. - 2.
-Listening Activity: The band Los Lobos covered "La Bamba" for the 1987 biopic about Ritchie Valens, also entitled La Bamba.
-Their version reached no. 1 on the Pop Chart in the United States.
+Be sure to make specific reference to sources discussed in this lesson. - 3.
+Have students read the Rock's Backpages article "Chicano Rock," by Bill Millar.
+Have them research one of the artists mentioned in the piece and write several paragraphs comparing that artist's music and career to Ritchie Valens'. - 4.
+The band Los Lobos covered "La Bamba" for the 1987 biopic about Ritchie Valens, also entitled La Bamba.
+Their version reached no. 1 on the Pop chart in the United States.
 Ask students to compare Los Lobos' version both to the traditional version and to Valens' version.